Emperor Shun: Legends

 Shun considered his son, Shangjun (商均), as unworthy and picked Yu, the tamer of floods, as his heir.

 Descendants

-Tradition has it that Chen are descendants of Emperor Shun.
-Gui Man, a descendant of Shun, became Chen Hugong, the founder of the State of Chen.
+According to tradition, the Hu people are believed to be descendants of Emperor Shun.
+Gui Man, a direct descendant of Shun, became known as Chen Hugong or Duke Hu of Chen, meaning Duke Hu who founded the State of Chen.
 Later Chen dynasty emperors such as Chen Baxian would also claim descent from Shun.

-Hồ Quý Ly, the progenitor of the Hồ dynasty, would later claim descent from Duke Hu of Chen 陳胡公 (Hồ being the Sino-Vietnamese pronunciation of 胡 Hú) and thereby indirect descent from Shun.
-China's province of Zhejiang around the 940s was the origin of the Chinese Hồ/Hú family.
+Hồ is the Sino-Vietnamese pronunciation of 胡 Hú.
+Hồ Quý Ly, the founder of the Hồ dynasty, also claimed descent from Duke Hu of Chen and thereby direct descent from Shun.
+The Hồ family in Vietnam originated from China's Zhejiang province around the 900s.